toriancrane/pulumi-api/README.md

 print(f"update summary: \n{json.dumps(up_res.summary.resource_changes, indent=4)}")
 ```

-In this example, we're doing the same thing as in the first example, but we're doing it all within our Python program, without needing to use the CLI.
+In this example, we're doing the same thing as in the first example, but we're doing it all within our Python program, without needing to use the Pulumi CLI.
 We define the infrastructure in a function, create a Pulumi project and stack, set up the config, and deploy the stack, all programmatically.
 Defining our infrastructure as a function opens up a lot more flexibility and control over the infrastructure lifecycle, including but not limited to things like:
 - dynamically creating resources
 - using inputs/outputs
 - managing multiple stacks